NGC Recognizes “Spitting Eagle” 1983-P Quarters

 Posted on 7/22/2013

 SARASOTA, Fla.
 (July 22, 2013) — Numismatic Guaranty Corporation® (NGC®) has announced that it will now attribute the “Spitting Eagle” variety of 1983-P Washington Quarters.
-The variety is identified by a die crack—a raised line caused by the deterioration of a coining die—near the mouth of the eagle on the reverse.
+The variety is identified by die clashing that left a raised ridge from Washington's neck below the eagle's beak.
 Its location makes it appear that the eagle is spitting.

 This variety is reminiscent of the famous 1891-CC VAM-4 Spitting Eagle Morgan Dollar, which features a small die defect near the eagle’s mouth.
 The 1891-CC Spitting Eagle is listed in the Top 100 Morgan Dollar Varieties.